-Technology has had a significant impact on the field of dentistry, improving many aspects of the patient experience from treatment planning to results.
-Dr. Dechter and Dr. Moy have embraced technology in our Silver Spring dental practice, including the use of dental lasers to treat a range of concerns or to maintain a healthy smile.
+Technology plays an important role in the field of dentistry and your oral health.
+Dental offices use it to help improve the patient experience from treatment planning to results.
+Dr. Dechter and Dr. Moy have embraced modern dental technology in our Silver Spring dental practice.
+We use dental lasers to treat many dental concerns and to help patients maintain a healthy mouth.

 Hard Tissue Lasers & Soft Tissue Lasers

-- Soft tissue dental lasers are designed to safely and effectively cut through soft tissue.
-Soft tissue lasers are commonly used to treat advanced cases of gum disease, crown lengthening procedures, gum contouring.
-When addressing dental concerns, dentists can employ soft tissue lasers to remove soft tissue with the added benefit of minimal bleeding, faster healing, and less risk of infection.
+Soft tissue dental lasers can safely and effectively cut through soft tissue.
+We commonly use soft tissue lasers to treat advanced cases of gum disease, crown lengthening procedures, and gum contouring.
+When addressing dental concerns, our dentists can use soft tissue laser treatments to remove infected soft tissue.
+Benefits include minimal bleeding, faster healing, and less risk of infection.

-- Hard tissue lasers are used as an alternative to the traditional dental drill.
-Using hard tissue laser technology, dentists can safely remove tooth decay, whiten discolored teeth, and prepare the surface of the teeth with minimal anesthesia.
-Hard tissue lasers allow dentists to remove the necessary tooth structure while preserving as much as the healthy enamel and dentin as possible.
+Our dentists use hard tissue lasers as an alternative to the traditional dental drill.
+We can use it to safely remove tooth decay, whiten teeth, and prepare the surface of the teeth with little anesthesia.
+Hard tissue lasers allow dentists to remove tooth structure while preserving as much as the healthy enamel and dentin as possible.

 Laser Dentistry: Refining Results

-Soft tissue lasers have a wide range of application, including treating tongue ties and lip ties in children and adults.
-Your dentist may use a soft tissue laser to treat gum disease or to address cosmetic concerns such as a gummy smile.
+Soft tissue lasers have a wide range of applications, including treating tongue ties and lip ties in children and adults.
+Your dentist may use a soft tissue laser to treat gum disease.
+Additionally, they can use it to address cosmetic concerns such as a gummy smile.